azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 1. **metadata.json** contains the information that dictates how the entry is shown in the Microsoft Azure Quickstart Templates site.
 The parameters information is pulled directly from the azuredeploy.json, pulling out the parameter name and metadata description.
 1. **readme.md** is a readme file in markdown format.
 Click on the raw format to see how the markdown is written and rendered into the static HTML that you see when browsing the GitHub repo itself.

 Copy out the azuredeploy.json and azuredeploy.parameters.json out into new files in a lab2c folder.
-Thi sis easier when looking at the raw versions.
+This is easier when looking at the raw versions.

 The 101-vm-simple-linux template is one of the simpler templates, but it gives us an opportunity to see how a virtual machine is constructed, and some of the common practices when developing templates.

 #### Parameters

-The parameters are well defined with good defaults and allowed values for the ubuntuOSVersion.
+The parameters are well defined in the template with sensible defaults and allowed values for the ubuntuOSVersion.
 As mentioned above, the metadata.description is set for each as this is used in the Microsoft Azure overview page.

 Looking at the corresponding azuredeploy.parameters.json file, it is usual to pass the first three parameters, admin user and password, and the DNS label for the public IP.
 Note again that the password string is defined as a securestring, so once deployed you will not be able to see the value, but the password will be in clear text in the parameters file.

-We will address this soon enought, looking at both using secrets held in Key Vault and also controlling access to JSON files hosted centrally.
+We will address this soon enough, looking at two different ways of preventing unwanted access to secrets:
+* using secrets held in Key Vault
+* controlling access to JSON files hosted centrally

+These will both be covered in future labs.

 #### Variables